DIAGNijmegen/beetle/README.md

     │       ├── rois/      # PNG images of ROIs for evaluation │       └── wsis/      # Whole-slide images for evaluation
     │
-    └── model/             # Weights of the final ensemble model used for technical validation
+    └── model/             # Weights of the final ensemble nnU-Net model used for technical validation
 ```

 * The [`code/`](code/) contains Python code for running inference on the evaluation set.